halaAlAli34/MedGuardAI/README.md

 ## 4. Running without an AI key (graceful degradation)

-The app is fully functional with `ANTHROPIC_API_KEY` left blank:
+The app is fully functional with `GEMINI_API_KEY` left blank:

 - The interaction engine still runs (it's a static database lookup, not AI).
 - The risk explainer falls back to the static `InteractionReference.description`.
 - The label scanner returns empty fields and prompts manual entry.
 - Nothing crashes or blocks the UI.

-To turn AI features on, add your key from console.anthropic.com to `backend/.env` and restart the backend.
-Both features use the same key via Claude's text and vision capabilities.
+To turn AI features on, add your key from aistudio.google.com to `backend/.env` and restart the backend.
+Both features call the Gemini Flash model by default, with an automatic fallback to a second Gemini model if the primary call fails.

 ## 5. Deployment (free-tier friendly)